martimanzano/recipes-llm/README.md

 ```
 __IMPORTANT NOTE: IN THIS DEVELOPMENT ENVIRONMENT TESTS WILL USE THE SAME DATABASE_URL CONFIGURED IN THE PROJECT TO EASE TESTING AND DATABASE POPULATING.
 IN PRODUCTION ENVIRONMENTS A SEPARATE DATABASE SHOULD BE USED.__

+### **Separation of Concerns**
+- The project follows a **modular structure** separating database models, business logic, API routes, and schemas.
+- **api/** manages endpoints individually.
+- **crud/** handles database operations separately.
+- **database/** contains database interaction.
+- **models/** contains database structures.
+- **schemas** defines data validation using **Pydantic**.
+- **utils/** contains utility classes/variables/functions.
+For now only for LLM interaction.

+---
+## Key Design Decisions

+### **Ingredient Preferences Model & Validation**
+- Each **ingredient preference** is uniquely identified by `user_id` and `ingredient`.
+- **Constraints prevent contradictions** (e.g., the same ingredient cannot be both "liked" and "disliked").
+- **Enum (`PreferenceEnum`)** ensures only valid preference values are accepted.
+- Prevention of contradictory preferences storing (they need to be setted using the UPDATE method).

+### **Recipes Generation**
+- The recipes generation endpoint takes a list of desired ingredients (enforcing that 3 or more ingredients are passed) and matches each one with the user's preferences.
+If any of them is disliked, an exception is raised.
+For the
+others, their preference (liked or no preference) is retrieved.
+- The preferences-matching is used in a LLM prompt that instructs the model to generate up to 5 recipes taking into account the user's preferences.
+If no recipes can be generated, the model
+is instructed to return an empty list.
+- The LLM prompt uses a specific response format define with Pydantic, and the response is also validated before being returned.
+- Tested with `Google Gemini 2.0-flash-001`.

+### **Admin Cleanup Endpoint**
+- A `/admin/clean-database/` endpoint was added to **reset the database** during testing.
+- Protected by a **secret key** to prevent unauthorized deletions.

+### **Others**
+- Logging
+- Exception handling
+- Function and endpoint testing

 Credits
 -------